 "The adoption of the new sanctions law showed clearly that relations with Russia have become hostage to a domestic political battle in the United States," the Foreign Ministry said.

-The Russian Foreign Ministry warned it would respond in kind if Washington decided to expel any more Russian diplomats.
+The ministry warned it would respond in kind if Washington decided to expel any more Russian diplomats.

 The European Union has also threatened to retaliate against new U.S. sanctions on Russia, saying they would harm the bloc's energy security by targeting projects including a planned new pipeline to bring Russian natural gas to northern Europe.

 A European Commission spokesman in Brussels gave a non-committal response to the Senate vote, saying: "We will be watching how this process unfolds and then of course we will be watching equally attentively how this law, if and when it enters into force, will be applied in practice."
-(Additional reporting by Dmitry Solovyov, Polina Devitt and Jack Stubbs; Editing by Kevin Liffey)
+(Additional reporting by Dmitry Solovyov, Polina Devitt, Jack Stubbs and Denis Pinchuk; Editing by Kevin Liffey and Grant McCool)